the-bugging/.github/profile/README.md

 # the-bugging

-TheBugging is a complete SaaS platform that offers error logging, helping identify and fix production bugs in real-world web applications.
+TheBugging is a complete SaaS platform that offers error logging, helping identifying and fixing production bugs in real-world web applications.
 We also strongly believe in open-source and giving back to the community that has supported us.

 ## Table of Contents